kraz/read-model/docs/specifications.md

 - You need to share a business rule between the read model and other parts of the application
 - You are testing with in-memory data and want the same rule to work everywhere

+> [!WARNING]
+> Specifications are considered an anti-pattern which introduces unnecessary overengineering and bloated code.
+So don't use them for simple CRUD like applications or static conditions.
+They are primarily a solution for highly complex, dynamic rules.

 ## Creating a Specification

 Extend `AbstractSpecification` and implement `isSatisfiedBy()`: